architech-boards/sigfox-documentation/source/hw.rst

 Commands used
 *************

-The comand to send data in the Lora network is:
+The comand to send data in the Sigfox network is:

 - **AT$SS=18 AA BB CC**: used to send the frame *18AABBCC*